 The continuity clinic experience offers residents the opportunity to provide longitudinal care to children throughout their three years of training.
 Our community clinics give residents the ability to cultivate relationships within the diverse communities of Seattle.

-In addition to regularly scheduled clinic time throughout the year, R1s will spend a four-week block rotation focused on Community Pediatrics based at their clinic site.
+In addition to regularly scheduled clinic time throughout the year, R1s will spend a four week block rotation focused on community pediatrics based at their clinic site.
 This allows R1s to develop a greater understanding of the clinic as well as grow the patient panel they will follow throughout residency.
-This rotation also allows R1s the opportunity to experience a multitude of community-based services relevant for caring for the families in the context of their community.
+This rotation also allows R1s the opportunity to experience a multitude of community based services relevant for caring for the families in the context of their

 The clinic sites are as varied as our residents' interests, with each offering unique opportunities and perspectives.
 We believe you will find a continuity clinic site to nurture whatever your unique interests and goals may be as a pediatrician.

-For all sites, a system-wide case-based continuity clinic curriculum is available for weekly teaching by clinic preceptors.
-These cases, along with handouts and reference articles, are catalogued on our password-protected residency website for reference.
+For all sites, a system-wide case-based continuity clinic curriculum is available for weekly teaching by clinic preceptors, presented as Topic of the Week.
+These cases, along with handouts and reference articles, are cataloged on our password-protected residency website for reference.

 Harborview Pediatric Clinics are primary care clinics within Seattle's county hospital, Harborview Medical Center.
 These clinics serve primarily underserved inner-city children.
 Many patients are recent immigrants from eastern Africa, Vietnam, Cambodia and Central America.
 These are well-developed, specialized clinics that excel at caring for children with high medical and social needs.

 Odessa Brown Children’s Clinic